BuildingThingsWithCode/watchShop/README.md

 A webshop portfolio project.
 Goal: to practice working with Spring and with a Postgres database.
-This project is a work in progress.
-Still to do:
+This project is a work in progress:

 - Get familiar with Spring basics. :heavy_check_mark:
 - Set up environmental variables and connect to online datbase. :heavy_check_mark:
 - Populate database. :heavy_check_mark: